prabh657/coin-flipper-python/README.md

 # coin-flipper-python

+This is my first Python project.
-My first project , A simple Python coin flipper project to learn basic logic, randomness, and clean code.
+It simulates flipping a coin to learn basic logic, randomness, and clean code.

+## What this project does
+- Randomly returns Heads or Tails

+## What I learned
+- Python basics
+- Functions
+- random module

+## Future improvements
+- Multiple coin flips
+- Probability count
+- User input